 From 1902 up till 1904, Einstein worked on the foundation of thermodynamics and statistical mechanics.
 This work was the basis of his scientific papers on Brownian Motion published in 1905.

-Also in the year 1905 Einstein’s came up with the idea that in certain conditions light exhibited behaviors that indicated that light is made up of particles of energy.
+Also, in the year 1905, Einstein came up with the idea that in certain conditions, light exhibited behaviors that indicated that light is made up of particles of energy.
 His research on this idea resulted in the equation for the photoelectric effect.

-Einstein won the Nobel Prize in Physics on November 9th, 1922 for his contribution to theoretical Physics with a focus on his discovery of the law of the photoelectric effect.
+Einstein won the Nobel Prize in Physics on November 9th, 1922, for his contribution to theoretical physics, focusing on his discovery of the law of the photoelectric effect.

-The Theory of Relativity is another scientific paper that was the result of a question that had occurred to him when he was sixteen.
+The Theory of Relativity is another scientific paper that resulted from a question that had occurred to him when he was sixteen.
 His research to find the answer to this question led Einstein to his theory of relativity.
 He was also able to prove his prediction that energy e and mass m are related through the equation e = mc squared.

 Einstein did not win the Nobel Prize for his well-known work on the theory of relativity; instead, he won the Nobel prize for his "Services to Theoretical Physics" and especially for his discovery of the "Law of the Photoelectric Effect."

-Einstein fell ill in 1917 and did not fully recover till the year 1920.
-Throughout this period his cousin Elsa Loewenthal looked after him and nursed him back to health.
+Einstein fell ill in 1917 and did not fully recover until the year 1920.
+Throughout this period, his cousin Elsa Loewenthal looked after him and nursed him back to health.
 He fell in love with his cousin and married her on June 2nd, 1919.

-Einstein had visited California Institue of Technology many times, and on his last visit, he was offered a position at the Institute for Advanced Studies in Princeton Massachusetts.
+Einstein had visited the California Institue of Technology many times, and on his last visit, he was offered a position at the Institute for Advanced Studies in Princeton, Massachusetts.

-Albert Einstein moved to Princeton Township in 1933 and lived there until his death in 1955.
+Albert Einstein moved to Princeton Township in 1933 and lived there until he died in 1955.
 He worked at the Institute for Advanced Study at the University of Princeton.
-Though Einstein was not a member of the faculty, he led a University seminar on the mathematics of relativity and often helped students with Math problems.
+Though Einstein was not a faculty member, he led a University seminar on the mathematics of relativity and often helped students with Math problems.